-The constellation of Chamaeleon, the Chameleon, is best viewed in the Spring season during the month of April for mid-northern latitudes.
+The constellation of Chamaeleon, the Chameleon, is best viewed in Spring during the month of April.
 It's brightest star is Alpha Chamaeleontis at magnitude 4.05.
 The boundary of the Chamaeleon constellation contains 4 stars that host known exoplanets.

 - Constellation Family:

 - Best viewing month*:

 - Declination (avg):

 * For southern latitudes, flip the season listed.
 For example, if a constellation is listed as best viewed in the summer in the month of July, in the southern hemisphere the constellation would be best viewed in the winter in January and would be upside-down.